Projects About

 • Year 2024

-A product case study focused on meal planning, nutrition education and habit-building.
+An independent product case study focused on meal planning, nutrition education and habit-building, developed with FullStack collaboration.

 • Product strategy